 One challenge will be choosing a text to analyze and counter.
-This text might be an article, a speech, a film or documentary, an interview, or something else along these lines – anything that makes an argument or takes a position in response to a public or an academic issue.
+This text might be an article, a speech, a film or documentary, an interview, or something else along these lines – anything that makes an argument or takes a position in response to a public, political, cultural, or academic issue.
 If you do not already have a text in mind, it could help to start looking for a text by focusing either on a particular issue or person.
 If you know that you want to focus on, for example, race relations, poverty, climate change, or some other public issue, you can use this issue as a framework or search term to find texts that address it.
 If you know that you want to focus on a particular person – perhaps a politician, a journalist or other writer, an activist, or someone else contributing to public conversations – you can look through texts that this person has authored.

 Once you have a text to address, your writing should address the following prompts:

 - Before you work toward countering the text, you should first “come to terms” with it.
 How would you define the author’s project?
 What is the purpose of the text?
 What is the main issue that it addresses, and what argument or position does it take in response to the issue?
 What are the main claims, examples, evidence, and/or counterarguments the author offers to support the argument?

 - In what ways is the text effective in making its argument?
 Regardless of the extent to which you agree with the text, why might some people agree with this text’s thinking?
 What sort of beliefs, values, or assumptions does it appeal to?